-Over the past few years, we have started to participate in the emerging Internet finance sector in China.
-We have launched several Internet financial service products, such as consumer financing, supply chain financing and wealth management services, and plan to develop and expand these businesses further in the future.
-Operating and expanding in this emerging business sector involves new risks and challenges.
-For certain financial service products, we have committed or will commit our own capital.
-Our lack of familiarity with the Internet finance sector may make it difficult for us to anticipate the demands and preferences in the market and develop financial service products that meet the requirements and preferences.
-We may not be able to successfully identify new product and service opportunities or develop and introduce these opportunities to our customers in a timely and cost-effective manner, or our customers may be disappointed in the returns from financial service products that we offer.
-Additionally, our account receivables may increase due to the credit we extend for our financial service products, in turn increasing our exposure to bad debts.
-Although default rate remained low since we launched these services not long ago, the risk of nonpayment of loans is inherent in the financing business and we are subject to credit risk resulting from defaults in payment for loans by our suppliers and customers.
+Additionally, our accounts receivable and other receivables and prepayments increased over 2016 due to the credit we extended for our financial service products, in turn increasing our exposure to bad debts.
+Although default rate remained low since we launched these services, the risk of nonpayment of loans is inherent in the financing business and we are subject to credit risk resulting from defaults in payment for loans by our customers and suppliers.
 Credit risks may be exacerbated in microcredit and consumer financing because there will be relatively limited information available about the credit histories of consumers.
 We cannot assure you that our monitoring of credit risk issues and our efforts to mitigate credit risks through our credit assessment and risk management policies are or will be sufficient to result in lower delinquencies.
 Furthermore, our ability to manage the quality of our loan portfolio and the associated credit risks will have significant impact on the results of operations of our Internet finance business.
-Deterioration in the overall quality of loan portfolio and the increasing exposure to credit risks may occur due to a variety of reasons, including factors beyond our control, such as a slowdown in the growth of the PRC or global economies or a liquidity or credit crisis in the PRC or global finance sectors, which may materially and adversely affect our businesses, operations or liquidity of our suppliers and consumers or their ability to repay or roll over their debt.
+Deterioration in the overall quality of loan portfolio and the increasing exposure to credit risks may occur due to a variety of reasons, including factors beyond our control, such as a slowdown in the growth of the global or Chinese economies or a liquidity or credit crisis in the global or Chinese finance sectors, which may materially and adversely affect our businesses, operations or liquidity of our suppliers and consumers or their ability to repay or roll over their debt.
 Any significant deterioration in the asset quality of our Internet finance business and significant increase in associated credit risks may materially and adversely affect our business, financial condition and results of operations.